AnnaCate/plantr/README.md

 $ mongo
 ```

-4. In the mongo shell, use the `flora-files` db
+4. In the mongo shell, use the db called `flora-files`

 ```
 > use flora-files